 Organic, grass-fed meat is the preferred type of protein on a Paleo diet because it has a higher omega-3 content and isn’t raised with growth hormones and antibiotics.
 But in some cases, grass-fed meat isn’t always affordable or easily accessible.

 Unfortunately, factory-farmed meat isn’t an ideal alternative.
 Factory-farmed animals are typically raised with growth hormones such as rBGH and fed a diet high in corn and grains.
-Additionally, animals that are fed a corn and grain diet are low in omega-3’s and high in omega-6’s (8).
-Omega-6’s are a pro-inflammatory fatty acid, which can cause inflammation in the body when consumed in excess (9).
+Additionally, animals that are fed a corn and grain diet are low in omega-3’s and high in omega-6’s.
+(23) Omega-6’s are a pro-inflammatory fatty acid, which can cause inflammation in the body when consumed in excess.
+(24)

-Therefore, a high quality collagen protein that’s been sourced from grass-fed, pasture-raised animals can provide a safe, healthy and low-cost alternative to meat when grass-fed meat isn’t available.
+Therefore, a high quality collagen protein from grass-fed, pasture-raised animals can provide a safe, healthy and low-cost alternative to meat.

 4. Improves Digestion

-As mentioned above, collagen may be helpful for relieving the intestinal inflammation associated with food sensitivities and digestive disorders, such as leaky gut (10).
-For this reason, collagen peptides are recommended for those who follow anti-inflammatory diets, such as the GAPS diet.
+As mentioned above, collagen may be helpful for relieving the intestinal inflammation associated with food sensitivities and digestive disorders, such as leaky gut.
+(25) This is why collagen peptides are recommended for those who follow anti-inflammatory diets, such as the GAPS diet.

 5. Reduces Inflammation in Joints